roypr-ma/rag-demo/3-agentic-rag/README.md

 # Part 3: Agentic RAG with LangGraph

-An intelligent RAG agent that can make decisions, validate retrieved content, and self-correct.
+An intelligent RAG agent implementing the **ReAct (Reasoning + Acting) framework** for autonomous decision-making, validation, and self-correction.

 ## Overview

-This implementation follows the [LangChain Agentic RAG Tutorial](https://docs.langchain.com/oss/javascript/langgraph/agentic-rag) and demonstrates advanced RAG capabilities using LangGraph's conditional execution flow.
+This implementation follows the [LangChain Agentic RAG Tutorial](https://docs.langchain.com/oss/javascript/langgraph/agentic-rag) and demonstrates the **ReAct framework** applied to RAG - where the agent reasons about what to do, acts by using tools, observes results, and repeats in a loop until satisfied.

+### What is ReAct?

+**ReAct** (Reasoning and Acting) is a framework where LLMs:
+1. **Reason** about what action to take
+2. **Act** by executing tools
+3. **Observe** the results
+4. **Repeat** until the task is complete

+This creates an autonomous agent that can think, try, evaluate, and self-correct - not just execute a fixed pipeline.

 ## Key Features